QuKunLab/APEC/README.md

     filtered_reads.mtx: Fragment count matrix in mtx format, where each row is a peak and each column represents a cell.
                         It is similar to the "matrix.mtx" file in the CellRanger output of a 10X scATAC-seq dataset.
-                        The order of cells should be the same with "filtered_cells.csv", and the order of peaks should be the same with "top_filtered_peaks.bed".
+                        The order of cells should be the same with "filtered_cells.csv", and the order of peaks should be the same with "top_filtered_peaks.bed.

+If using APEC for 10X scATAC-seq data, users can run the following script to prepare the project:

+    from APEC import convert
+    convert.convert_10X('$10X_data_folder/', '$project/')

+The '$10X_data_folder' should contain 'barcodes.tsv', 'matrix.mtx' and 'peaks.bed' files, which are the results of Cellranger.

 ### 3. Functions of APEC (step by step)